Triumph Bancorp, Inc. (TBK) CEO Aaron Graft On Q1 2022 Results - Earnings Call Transcript

 Triumph business capital ended the quarter with 1.67 billion in accounts receivable and receivables held for sale, a 48.9% increase over the first quarter of 2021.
 This team just continues to surpass expectations achieving results that even without the benefit of strong invoice prices continue to break previous internal records.
 There's been a lot written and said over the last few weeks about an imminent freight recession.
 Our outlook is not as negative as the prevailing narrative in the media.
 Indeed, the market has rationalized as anyone would expect.
 But consider this fact, our April month-to-date average transportation invoice size is approximately $2,300.
 That threshold of $2,300 per invoice has only been exceeded in four individual months since 2007.

 We are not economists but we do closely follow several key market indicators in the sector in addition to our own internal statistics.
 What our data shows is a gradual drop-off from historic rates per mile offset by rising fuel costs.
 There has not been a significant drop-off in freight tonnage.
 At Triumph business capital, we have seen trucking clients adjust to small rate adjustments on a downward curve.
-But the carnage some are predicting typically only occurs when a recession dramatically and swiftly reduces tonnage, which leaves trucks part.
+But the carnage some are predicting typically only occurs when a recession dramatically and swiftly reduces tonnage which leaves trucks part.
 We do not see any sign of that in the near future.

 In my opinion, the media has seized on one side of a narrative to drive clicks and the market has just followed along.
 Regardless of the direction of freight, our job is to serve our customers in good times and in recessionary times.
 We have to be nimble enough to keep the business when everyone wants in and wise enough to structure our deals to weather the inevitable headwinds.
 Our history shows we know how to do this well and we plan to continue that trend.
-Our revenue may fluctuate with the transportation market, but we are well prepared to handle a slowdown in trucking.
+Our revenue may fluctuate with the transportation market but we are well prepared to handle a slowdown in trucking.

 One benefit of a slowdown in the trucking market is a heightened focus on the bottom line among our prospects.
 When margins are thin people have to look for every advantage.
 The promise of TriumphPay is to save our customers more than they pay us to use it.
 Getting the market's attention is easier when the tide goes out of it and it's not just a race to cover loads or by invoices.
 Thus, I expect any market weakness to create opportunities for us.
 Our focus doesn't change with short-term moves in our stock price or the transportation market.
 We are building something that will benefit everyone.
 It is our primary mission and we will accomplish it.